jacobbramley/ist-hyt/README.md

 - Whilst the I²C interface is the same for the whole HYT family, this crate is only known to have been tested with the HYT221.
-- Support for "command mode" is not yet unimplemented.
+- Support for "command mode" is not yet implemented.
 Command mode is not required for normal operation, but allows configuration, for example, of the sensor's I²C address.
 - There is not yet any support for non-blocking operations.
 To mitigate